 The university is distinguished in education, research, social commitment, and the vibrancy of its community.

 Applicants whose native tongue and medium of university instruction is not English should submit their TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) score as evidence of their proficiency in the English language.

-- Course Level: Fellowships are available for conducting research at National University of Singapore (NUS) and Stanford University (Stanford).
+- Course Level: Fellowships are available for conducting research at the National University of Singapore (NUS) and Stanford University (Stanford).

-- Study Subject: A successful candidate will spend two or three months at NUS and two or three months at Stanford, writing and conducting research on, or related to, contemporary Southeast Asia.
+- Study Subject: A successful candidate will spend two or three months at NUS and two or three months at Stanford, writing and conducting research on or related to, contemporary Southeast Asia.